Burien teen who shot friend charged with manslaughter

 “Although the defendant was generally cooperative with police and genuinely remorseful, he refused to discuss where he had obtained the weapon,” documents say.

-The charging papers allege that the pistol Anderson shot Devereaux-Hale was possibly stolen, with signs that the serial number had been tampered with.
-Authorities say they also found an additional 9-mm pistol and .22-caliber pistol in Anderson’s room, pistols they believe were stolen as well.
+The charging papers allege that the pistol Anderson shot Devereaux-Hale with was possibly stolen, with signs that the serial number had been tampered with.
+Authorities say they also found an additional 9 mm pistol and a .22-caliber pistol in Anderson’s room, pistols they believe were stolen as well.

 Anderson’s arraignment is scheduled for Aug.
 30.